davidplotzki/sensorlogger/README.md

     Standard value: `0`

 + `"channel":` Channel that is supposed to be polled.
-Only relevant for Bricklets with multiple channels or measurement possibilities.
+Only relevant for Bricklets with multiple channels or measurement options.
 The available channels are listed in the table above.

     Standard value: `0`